pcaston/OpenPeerPower.github.io/source/_integrations/mqtt.markdown

   password: hello
 {% endhighlight %}

-This allows you to connect to the MQTT broker with user `homeassistant` and password `hello`.
+This allows you to connect to the MQTT broker with user `openpeerpower` and password `hello`.

 ## Additional features